mbmccormick/RestArea/README.md

 Graphic Design by Libby Puccinelli

 What's new in Version 1.1:
 - Fixed start menu tile application name
 - Fixed start menu tile to account for application name
 - Fixed an issue with map pushpin overlap
 - Adding Metro tilt effect to all controls
 - Moved progress meter to system tray
 - Distance meter on rest area details page now live updates
+- Adjusted icon opacity

 What's new in Version 1.0:
 - Initial release